Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Practical Implementation of AIT Condition

 where $h(\cdot)$ satisfies $\mathbb{E}[ \mathcal{A}_{X \to Y||(Z, \mathbf{W})}|Z, \mathbf{W}] = {0}$ and $h(\cdot) \neq {0}$.
 Define the residual of $Z$ after regressing on $\mathbf{W}$ as:

 We say that $\{X, Y||(Z, \mathbf{W})\}$ follows the AIT condition if and only if $\mathcal{A}_{X \to Y||(Z,\mathbf{W})}$ is independent from $\mathcal{Z}$. \end{Definition}

+\begin{Remark} It is worth noting that covariates $\mathbf{W}$ can provide additional constraints that can be exploited in the IV validity test.
+Specifically, under the ANINCE model, incorporating covariates generalizes the AIT condition to the independence $\mathcal{A}_{X\to Y\mid\mid(Z,\mathbf{W})} \,\CI\, (Z,\mathbf{W})$, meaning that the auxiliary variable must be independent of the joint vector $(Z,\mathbf{W})$.
+However, directly testing independence against a high-dimensional vector is statistically challenging: nonparametric tests typically suffer from low power in high dimensions due to the curse of dimensionality and concentration of measure \citep{zhang2011kernel,ramdas2015decreasing}.
+To mitigate this issue, we use a statistically more tractable surrogate condition: $ \mathcal{A}_{X\to Y\mid\mid(Z,\mathbf{W})} \,\CI\, \mathcal{Z}, \text{where } \mathcal{Z} := Z - \mathbb{E}[Z\mid \mathbf{W}], $ which tests independence between the auxiliary variable and the residual part of $Z$ that is conditionally orthogonal to $\mathbf{W}$.
+This preserves the intended inferential target under the ANINCE model while improving statistical power. \end{Remark}

 Based on Definition \ref{Definition-AIT-condition-covariates} and Theorem \ref{Theorem-Necessary-Condition-IV}, we obtain the necessary condition for IV in the presence of covariates $\mathbf{W}$, as described in the following corollary. \begin{Corollary}[\textbf{{Necessary Condition for IV with Covariates}}] Let $X$, $Y$, $\mathbf{W}$, and $Z$ be the treatment, outcome, covariates, and candidate IV in an ANINCE model, respectively.
-Suppose that $X$, $Y$, $\mathbf{W}$, and $Z$ are correlated and that the sample size $n \to \infty$ holds.
-Furthermore, suppose that the probability densities $p(\boldsymbol{\varepsilon_U})$ and $p(\varepsilon_Z)$ are twice differentiable, and positive on ($-\infty, \infty$).
+Suppose that $X$, $Y$, $\mathbf{W}$, and $Z$ are correlated and that Assumption \ref{Ass-completeness} holds.
 If $Z$ is a valid IV relative to $X \to Y$ given $\mathbf{W}$, then $\{X, Y||(Z, \mathbf{W})\}$ always satisfies the AIT condition. \end{Corollary} \begin{proof} See Appendix \ref{Proof:Corollary-Necessary-Condition-IV-covariates} for its proof. \end{proof} Corollary \ref{Corollary-Necessary-Condition-IV-covariates} means that if $\{X, Y||(Z, \mathbf{W})\}$ violates the AIT condition, then $Z$ is an invalid IV relative to $X \to Y$ given $\mathbf{W}$.
 Otherwise, $Z$ may or may not be valid.